studersi/test-4/Tutorial-07-README.md

 ###Step 6: Putting ignore rules into production and lowering anomaly limits

 It would now be appropriate to put these few rules into production and monitor the system for a while.
 Does a reduction in the anomaly scores actually take place?
 Can we reduce the anomaly limits in good conscience?
 If both are true, then the limits could be lowered.
 We worked on requests with a score of 91.
 I recommend a basically conservative approach and would put the rules into production and then watch it for a week or two.
 If there are no unhappy surprises, then I would lower the limit to 100 or even down to 90.
-However, at the same time I would perform the next round of tuning and again deal with the legitimate requests with the highest scores.
+However, at the same time I would perform the next round of fine tuning and again handle the legitimate requests with the highest scores.

 It is in fact very well possible for new, similar scores to show up.
 This is primarily due to the original sample not being large enough to really cover everything.
-This means that you simply have to tune.
-Using the same pattern again: The legitimate requests with the highest scores as the object of the round of tuning.
+This means that you simply have to fine tune.
+Using the same pattern again: The legitimate requests with the highest scores as the object of the round of fine tuning.

 ###Step 7: Repeating Steps 5 and 6

-Successfully tuning the *ModSecurity Core Rules* entails iterative repetition of the steps: Inspect a group of legitimate requests, derive the *ignore rules* from them, put them into production, monitor and lower anomaly limits as required.
-What’s important is a systematic approach and a fixed interval, i.e. add a new group of *ignore rules* every two weeks, watch them for a few days, then derive new *ignore rules* and add them along with a lower limit.
+Successfully fine tuning the *ModSecurity Core Rules* entails iterative repetition of the steps: Inspect a group of legitimate requests, derive the *ignore rules* from them, put them into production, monitor and lower anomaly limits as required.
+What’s important is a systematic approach and a fixed interval, i.e. adding a new group of *ignore rules* every two weeks, watching them for a few days, then deriving new *ignore rules* and adding them along with a lower limit.

 ###Step 8: Deriving additional ignore rules (scores 50-89)

-However, because we are working through this tutorial for practice and are not in a production environment, we won’t be putting the ready-made *ignore rules* on the server, but will instead practice a bit writing these rules.
+However, because we are working through this tutorial for practice and are not in a production environment, we won’t be putting the ready-made *ignore rules* on the server, but will instead practice writing these rules a bit.
 In this second round we’ll be tackling the requests with a score in the 50s to 80s.
 A sample log file from which the rules suppressed above have been filtered out will serve as the basis ([labor-07-example-error.log-step-7](https://raw.githubusercontent.com/Apache-Labor/labor/master/labor-07/labor-04-example-error.log-step-7)).
 There were very many rule violations from 50 to 89 in the original statistics, but it will appear that not many more are added to our existing rule violations.
-To avoid having to deal with the same rule violations again and again, we suppress the combinations already dealt with using a somewhat demanding *one-liner*:
+To avoid having to handle the same rule violations again and again, we suppress the combinations already handled using a somewhat demanding *one-liner*:

 ```bash
 $> cat labor-07-example-access.log | grep -E "[5-8][0-9] [0-9-]$" | alreqid > ids